alan199912/REST-API-JWT-AUTH/README.md

 # REST-API-JWT-AUTH

-this REST API have a login authentication by tokens.
+this REST API have a login authentication by tokens in NODE JS.

 # USAGE